tomduck/pandoc-tablenos/README.md

 Markdown Syntax
 ---------------

-The markdown syntax used by pandoc-tablenos was worked out in [pandoc Issue #813] -- see [this post] by [@scaramouche1].
+The markdown syntax extension used by pandoc-tablenos was worked out in [pandoc Issue #813] -- see [this post] by [@scaramouche1].

-To number a table, add the label `tbl:id` to the attributes of its caption:
+To mark a table for numbering, add the label `tbl:id` to the attributes of its caption:

     A B
     - -